Danieltamir/graphql-angular11/README.md

-Hey everyone! this is the demo application from the JSVidCon Javascript Conference! 🎉
+Hey everyone! this is the demo application from the Angular UP 2020! 🎉

 The application will show how to make Angular applications communicate with GraphQL servers using a mocked GraphQL server and a simple angular application.